olivershe/hughie-ui/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### Dark Mode

+Click the sun/moon icon in the app header to toggle dark mode.
+The `html` element receives a `dark` class to activate Tailwind's dark styles, and fallback styles are defined for `html.dark` in `src/index.css`.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\